 - family history of periodontal disease

-there’s a good chance you have a problem and you’ll need the help of you San Jose/Los Gatos dentist to solve it.
+There’s a good chance you have a problem and you’ll need the help of you Los Gatos dentist to solve it.

 Your oral health is a critical factor in maintaining your overall health.
 Often, signs of a system health problem shows up first as a problem within your mouth.
 That’s why it’s so important to schedule regular dental check-ups with your dentist.
 They have the training and expertise to see the signs early and catch any problems while they are still small ones.